Open-EO/openeo.org/documentation/1.0/datacubes.md

 </figure>

 ## Dimensions
-A dimension refers to a certain extent of a datacube.
-There are the obvious spatial dimensions x and y, and also the temporal dimension t.
-Furthermore there is the bands dimension, extending into the realm of _what kind of information_ is contained in the datacube.
+A dimension refers to a certain axis of a datacube.
+Our exemplary raster datacube has the spatial dimensions x and y, and the temporal dimension t.
+Furthermore it has a bands dimension, extending into the realm of _what kind of information_ is contained in the cube.

 The following properties are usually available for dimensions: